 We will mail your ballot to the United States for you free of charge.
 Ballots should be sealed but will be x-rayed.
 Most are postage-paid, but if the envelope indicates it needs a stamp, please put one there.
 We will send them via diplomatic mail to the United States.

 If you are unable to print an envelope via FVAP, you may collect one when you drop off your ballot at the Embassy.
-We will accept ballots through election day, but to ensure your ballot arrives on time and your vote counts, we recommend you drop off your completed ballot at the Embassy by Friday, December 11 to ensure timely delivery in the United States.
+We will accept ballots through election day, but to ensure your ballot arrives on time and your vote counts, we recommend you drop off your completed ballot at least two weeks before your election date to ensure timely delivery in the United States.

 If it’s more convenient for you, you can also return your FPCA or ballot to your local election officials via international mail or professional courier service at your own expense.